 In terms of accommodation, St Davids options have improved immeasurably in recent years.
 The old mill tower behind the Oriel y Parc Gallery has been converted into the luxury 4-star Twr y Felin Hotel St Davids.
 This is owned by Retreats Group, who also run the 5-star Penrhiw Hotel just to the north of the city (in St Davids terms that’s a ten-minute walk from the centre).

 If you’ve ever wanted to stay in a castle, this could be for you.
-The 12th century Roch Castle Hotel overlooks St Bride’s Bay, and is just off the A487 road from Haverfordwest.
+One of the oldest Pembrokeshire castles, the 12th century Roch Castle Hotel overlooks St Bride’s Bay, and is just off the A487 road from Haverfordwest.
 I haven’t stayed there but was given a guided tour just after it opened.
 Wow.
 One of the best hotels in Wales, and an amazing experience if you ever get the chance.

 There is also a growing selection of mid-range hotels in St Davids Pembrokeshire.
 The best of these is the St Davids Cross Hotel, which is at the epicentre of everything in St Davids, opposite the traffic island with the memorial cross that is the city’s traffic hub.
 Another good choice is the Warpool Court Hotel, which is just off the minor road down to St Non’s Bay.